Johnson & Johnson (JNJ) vs. Its Peers: A Comparison

 JNJ) stock’s latest price update

-Johnson & Johnson (NYSE: JNJ)’s stock price has gone decline by -0.16 in comparison to its previous close of 166.11, however, the company has experienced a 0.42% increase in its stock price over the last five trading days.
-Barron’s reported on 04/05/23 that Johnson & Johnson Offers to Settle Talc Claims for $8.9 Billion
+Johnson & Johnson (NYSE: JNJ)’s stock price has soared by 0.94 in relation to previous closing price of 161.01.
+Nevertheless, the company has seen a loss of -0.85% in its stock price over the last five trading days.
+The Wall Street Journal reported on 04/18/23 that Johnson & Johnson Posts Higher Quarterly Sales, Raises 2023 Outlook

 JNJ’s Market Performance

-Johnson & Johnson (JNJ) has seen a 0.42% rise in stock performance for the week, with a 7.44% gain in the past month and a -4.69% plunge in the past quarter.
-The volatility ratio for the week is 1.07%, and the volatility levels for the past 30 days are at 1.27% for JNJ.
-The simple moving average for the last 20 days is 5.61% for JNJ’s stock, with a simple moving average of -1.15% for the last 200 days.
+JNJ’s stock has fallen by -0.85% in the past week, with a monthly rise of 5.61% and a quarterly drop of -4.26%.
+The volatility ratio for the week is 1.54% while the volatility levels for the last 30 days are 1.31% for Johnson & Johnson The simple moving average for the last 20 days is 2.45% for JNJ’s stock, with a simple moving average of -3.01% for the last 200 days.

 Analysts’ Opinion of JNJ